LoyolaChicagoCS/ssl/source/members/undergraduate-researchers-pages/alexRose.rst

     * `Linkedin <https://www.linkedin.com/in/alexander-r-5a14b0118/>`_
     * `GitHub <https://github.com/acrose99>`_

 Alex is a Junior CS major at Loyola University Chicago.
-Alex does research for the Loyola Software Systems Laboratory under Professor George Thiruvathukal and Professor David Dennis, as a Mulcahy Fellow.
+Alex researches the Loyola Software Systems Laboratory under Professor George Thiruvathukal and Professor David Dennis, as a Mulcahy Fellow.
 Alex currently leads a team of three students on a project about the History of Computing.

 |
 |